 finished driving the Muslims out of Spain and wanted to join the quest for a sea trade route to the India.

-Though Columbus was wrong about the miles and degrees of longitude, he did understand trade winds across the Atlantic.
+was wrong about the miles and degrees of longitude, he did understand

 He imagined Haiti was Japan and Cuba was the tip of China.

-Naming the first island "San Salvador" for the
+He called the first island he saw "San Salvador" for the